The Drought Fighter

 Initially, Leap was quite pessimistic.
 “I’m just not sure he can produce at the level he’s doing now without these excesses,” Leap told me.
 “I’m afraid it’s inextricable from his system.
 It’s kind of like his vegetables are pumped up on compost.”
 When I asked Tim Hartz, a respected Plant Sciences professor at UC Davis, if he considered Kaiser’s system sustainable, his answer was succinct: “No.” All of this has begun to eat at Leap, considering Kaiser’s hyper-ecological claims.
 “The thing that bothers me,” Leap said, “is that Paul makes a big deal about that killdeer in his field, and that’s why he stopped tilling.
 But that’s what he sees.
 What he can’t see is the impact on the fish downstream from his farm.”

-In fairness, Kaiser and his wife, Elizabeth, who now runs the farm’s daily operations, have been gradually reducing their compost levels.
-This has been partly in response to the torrent of outside worries; and, more recently, because they have found–much as Kaiser predicted–that their soil has stabilized, and thus doesn’t need as much feeding.
-This has made Leap more optimistic, but the couple still uses far more compost than virtually anyone most farmers have ever heard of.
-For that reason alone, this stuff called compost warrants closer examination.
-As it turns out, its consequences go well beyond simple nutrient pollution–with very mixed blessings.
+It should be noted that Kaiser and his wife, Elizabeth, who now runs the farm’s daily operations, have been gradually reducing their compost levels over the years.
+This has been partly in response to the torrent of outside worries; and, more recently, because they have found—much as Paul Kaiser predicted—that their soil has stabilized, and thus doesn’t need as much feeding.

-To some people, what matters is the process of producing compost in commercial quantities, which burns tons of fossil fuels.
-In Kaiser’s case, his compost requirements have been so high that his own farm could only generate about a third of what he needs.
-The rest comes from his Sonoma County neighbors; when food scraps and yard waste arrive at the local dump, enormous, diesel-fueled machines put them through 15 different stages of separation, cleaning, grinding, and aeration in order to create new soil–which it pumps out at the rate of 150 tons a day.
+To some people, what matters is that the process of producing compost, particularly in commercial quantities, burns tons of fossil fuels.
+Kaiser’s case is a good example.
+Throughout the years, and even now, his compost requirements have been high enough that his own farm generates only a third to a half of what he needs.
+The rest comes from his Sonoma County neighbors, delivered as follows: when food scraps and yard waste that residents toss in their trash bins arrive at the local dump, enormous, diesel-fueled machines put the mess through 15 different stages of separation, cleaning, grinding, and aeration in order to create new soil—which it pumps out at the rate of 150 tons a day.
 Even then, the final product is far from perfect.
 I noticed this one morning when I helped Kaiser’s team plant cucumbers.
 In almost every hole I dug, I came across one or two tiny shreds of plastic, tin foil or other items that don’t decompose.
 These are gifts from all those neighbors, who after nearly two decades of public awareness campaigns still cannot manage to separate their trash.

 All of this leaves people like Leap doubly wary of a system that depends on so much compost.
 “When your soil microbes are doing their thing,” Leap told me, “there’s no need for additional nitrogen.”
-Others prefer Kaiser’s response: “Where should all our bio waste go?” he asks.
+Others—knowing that it will be a while before most soil is in good enough shape for the microbes to “do their thing”—prefer Kaiser’s response: “Where should all our bio waste go?” he asks.
 “There are only two options—dump it in the ocean where it causes eutrophication [excessive plant growth, which robs sea creatures of oxygen], or send it to landfills.”
 In other words, maybe the planet’s ultimate trade-off is human evolution itself.
 All life is about using energy, in one form or another.
 And the waste from that energy has to go somewhere.
 There is no free organic lunch.

 Americans generate so much compostable trash, and use so little of it, that 200 million tons of this nutritious material goes into landfills every year.